 The Crisis Continues

-The current efforts by the Governor of Aceh and the legislature of Aceh approved an ill-advised forest spatial plan would threaten the moratorium status on forest development and put 1.2 million hectares (3 million acres) of protected forest onto the road towards conversion into palm oil plantations, mining operations, logging concessions, and a "spiderweb" of road development.
+The Governor of Aceh and the legislature of Aceh approved an ill-advised forest spatial plan that threatens the moratorium status on forest development and puts 1.2 million hectares (3 million acres) of protected forest onto the road towards conversion into palm oil plantations, mining operations, logging concessions, and a "spiderweb" of road development.
 The Tripa swamp would loose its protected status.
 The plan is now on the desk of the President of Indonesia waiting final approval.

 Sadly, if human beings do not significantly alter the course of their behavior regarding the orangutan and the forests they live in, critical biodiversity, consisting of rare endangered fauna, more than 40 species of mammals and 200 species of exotic birds, could soon follow to extinction.